MushroomObserver/developer-startup/README.md

 system does require a reasonably powerful computer probably purchased in the last 3 years.

+If you're interested in contributing your code to MO, please also read /developer-workflow.md

 [![CodePolice][5]][6]

 Creating working Mushroom Observer development environment